dapr/docs/daprdocs/content/en/developing-applications/debugging/_index.md

 ---
 type: docs
-title: "Debug"
+title: "Debugging Dapr applications and the Dapr control plane"
-linkTitle: "Debug"
+linkTitle: "Debugging"
-weight: 50
+weight: 60
-description: "How to debug Dapr application and Dapr itself"
+description: "Guides on how to debug Dapr applications and the Dapr control plane"
 ---